adobe/xdm/CONTRIBUTING.md

 # Contributing to XDM

-The Experience Data Model (XDM) project is developed as an Open Standard within Adobe.
-We welcome contributions from everyone at Adobe.
+The Experience Data Model (XDM) project is developed as an Open Standard driven by Adobe.
+We welcome contributions from everyone who is interested in advancing digital experiences.

 ## Things to Keep in Mind